Romania: #2019PresidentialElection/More than 15,000 prisoners apply to (...)

 ANP says that the centralisation of the figures nationwide as of Thursday indicates that 15,043 enfranchised prisoners announced their intention to participate in the poll on Sunday, out of a total of 17,660.

-"We want to point out that the centralised count as of November 7, 2019 is estimative, as 20:00hrs on the eve of the election is the deadline for submitting the nominal lists and applications to the polling stations to which the penitentiary or the place of detention have been distributed," ANP says in a statement.
+"We want to point out that the centralised count as of November 7, 2019 is estimative, as 20:00hrs on the eve of the election was the deadline for submitting the nominal lists and applications to the polling stations to which the penitentiary or the place of detention have been distributed," ANP said in a statement.

 According to a decision of the Central Electoral Bureau (BEC) voters in custody or serving freedom-abridging sentences who have not been disenfranchised may vote at a special ballot box.